-The canner needs to cool until the weight stops jiggling, and the gauge reads “zero”.
-Then remove the weight and allow the canner to continue cooling another few minutes, to further equalize pressure within it.
-Finally, remove the lid, and let jars sit five minutes, to allow them to adjust to cooler air, before removing them to their resting area, using a jar lifter.
+The canner needs to cool until the weight stops jiggling and the gauge reads “zero”.
+Then remove the weight and allow the canner to continue cooling for another few minutes to further equalize pressure within it.
+Finally, remove the lid, and let the jars sit for five minutes to allow them to adjust to cooler air before removing them to their resting area using a jar lifter.

-Set them on a towel or board in a draft-free area, and allow them to sit still several hours or overnight, until they are cooled throughout.
-Check lids for a good seal (there should be no “give", and they should be sucked down).
-You will probably hear the lids “ping” as the milk cools, and pressure changes in the jars.
-Any that have not sealed may be refrigerated and used within a couple days.
+Set them on a towel or board in a draft-free area, and allow them to sit still for several hours or overnight until they are cooled throughout.
+Check lids for a good seal (there should be no “give,” and they should be sucked down).
+You will probably hear the lids “ping” as the milk cools and pressure changes in the jars.
+Any that have not been sealed may be refrigerated and used within a couple of days.